datacoves/balboa/z_training_dbt_102.md

     - create a custom log_info macro to wrap logging with info
     - Show logging
 - Show freshness check

-- YML topics
-    - Show how to do long descriptions

-    - add Docs path to dbt_project.yml
-        `docs-paths: ["docs"]`

 ## Setup